conestack/yafowil/src/yafowil/base.rst

 Prefixes with widgets and factories
 -----------------------------------

-Factory called widget attributes should now about its factory name with a prefix::
+Factory called widget attributes should know about its factory name with a prefix::

     >>> def prefix_renderer(widget, data):